opentensor/developer-docs/docs/sdk/env-vars.md

 ### `NEST_ASYNCIO`

-If the variable is set to `"1"`, the `nest_asyncio` patch is applied to support nested asyncio event loops.
+If the variable is set to `"1"`, the `nest_asyncio` patch is applied to support nested asyncio event loops.<br/>
 Default: 0

 ### `READ_ONLY`

 If set to `"1"`, Bittensor is run in in read-only mode, and write-required operations are disabled (e.g., `btlogging` and `bittensor-wallet`).

-Allows Bittensor to be run in read-only systems.
+Allows Bittensor to be run in read-only systems.<br/>
 Default: 0

 ### `USE_TORCH`

-When set to 1, forces the use of `PyTorch` instead of NumPy for certain operations.
+When set to 1, forces the use of `PyTorch` instead of NumPy for certain operations.<br/>
 Default: 0

 ## Subtensor